Yahweasel/aokv/README.md

 An AOKV block consists of a block header, the key (in UTF-8), and a body.

 A block header is four 32-bit unsigned integers.
 The first two are just identification magic, and are always 0x564b4f41, 0x93c1af97.
+Note that in little-endian, the first value is the ASCII string `"AOKV"`.
+The second is just a random, unique number for identification.
 The third word is the length of the key in bytes, and the fourth word is the length of the body in bytes.

 The key is simply a UTF-8 string.